-Closing a sale using an Alternative Close is old fashioned, out of date, and most buyers are aware of the technique.
+Closing a sale using an Alternative Close is old fashioned, out of date, and most professional buyers are aware of the technique.
 It is not a technique I would ever recommend and in my opinion it's used by people that haven't bothered to learn real sales skills.

-Seller: Which would you prefer, Red or Blue?
+Seller: Which do you prefer, Red or Blue?

 Prospect: The red one looks best.